Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 5. Turn off valves that lead outside

-Head to the basement and find the interior shut-off valves.
+Head to the basement or crawl spaces and find the interior shut-off valves.
 This will turn off the water heading outside.
 This will reduce the chance of burst pipes in the cold winter months.

 6. Check your sump pump

 Fall brings with it no shortage of rain, so be sure your sump pump is in working order.
-Make sure it’s plugged in and is in working order by dumping clean water into the base and making sure it kicks in.
+Ensure you plug it in and check that it works by pouring clean water into the base and confirming it activates.

-Now is also a good time to unplug your sump pump and pull it out of your basin to inspect the base of the pump for any debris or rocks that may have gotten sucked up.
-Removing debris now will help you extend the life of your sump pump.
+Now is a good time to unplug your sump pump, remove it from the basin, and check the base for debris or rocks.
+Removing debris now will help extend the life of your sump pump.

-Not sure if your sump pump needs to be replaced?
-Contact us today.
+Are you unsure if you need to replace your sump pump?
+Contact us today!
 Our team is happy to inspect your current sump pump or install a new one.

 7. Check for dripping faucets